vikingeducation/assignment_search/README.md

   BFS

 # What is the difference between a tree and a graph?
-  Tree has one root and every, whereas in graph there is no root.
+  Tree has one root, whereas in graph there is no root.